 Certified counselors are equipped with the skills necessary to assist PK-12 students on their educational journeys.
 Customizing individual student plans based on cultural, ethical, and legal considerations is a key part of the job.
 In the process of becoming a New York school counselor, you also become a go-to resource for the entire school community.

-Necessary Experience for Guidance Counselors in New York
+Necessary Experience for School Counselors in New York

 Successful teachers, coaches and counselors show that practice makes perfect.
 Early-career educators learn that experience in the classroom adds dimension to theories and lesson plans.
 NYSED’s certification process guarantees every school counselor in New York possesses enough experience to get started.